malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 ### Non-valid definitions

-If either LEDs or buttons are not available, then they should not be defined.
+If either LEDs or buttons are not available, they should not be defined.
-This allows for unavailable LEDs or buttons to be caught and generate the corresponding error.
+This allows for unavailable LEDs or BUTTONs to be caught in Mbed OS allowing the corresponding errors to be generated.

     LED1 = PB_0,       // LED1 is valid
-    LED2 = LED1,       // Not valid as it's duplicate
-    LED3 = PB_0,       // Not valid as it's duplicate
-    LED4 = NC          // Not valid definition as LED4 does not exist
+    LED2 = LED1,       // Not valid as it's duplicate and LED2 does not exist on the board LED3 = PB_0,       // Not valid as it's duplicate and LED3 does not exist on the board LED4 = NC          // Not valid definition as LED4 does not exist

     BUTTON1 = PB_1,    // BUTTON1 is valid
-    BUTTON2 = BUTTON1, // Not valid as it's duplicate
+    BUTTON2 = BUTTON1, // Not valid as it's duplicate and BUTTON2 does not exist on the board
-    BUTTON3 = PB_1,    // Not valid as it's duplicate
+    BUTTON3 = PB_1,    // Not valid as it's duplicate and BUTTON3 does not exist on the board
-    BUTTON4 = NC,      // Not valid as BUTTON4 doesn't exist
+    BUTTON4 = NC,      // Not valid as BUTTON4 does not exist

 ### Testing compliance